Temozolomide (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how temozolomide works.
-Tell your doctor if you are also using any of the following:
+Tell your doctor if you are also using valproic acid.

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, anemia or any blood cell problems, or any type of infection.
+- Tell your doctor if you have kidney disease, liver disease, anemia or any blood cell problems, or any type of infection.

 - This medicine may cause the following problems: